Businessman sitting at a desk, writing, with images behind, representing the idea Should Your Business Book Be a Memoir

 The Memoir Question Every Business Author Asks

-You sit down to write your business book.
-You have insights to share, lessons to teach, perhaps even a framework that has changed lives.
-Yet one question keeps circling back: Should I tell my story?
+You sit down to write your business book, filled with insights to share, lessons to teach, perhaps even a framework that has changed lives.
+Yet one question lingers in your mind: Should I tell my story?

 But does that mean your business book should also be your memoir?

-As a ghostwriter, I’ve walked this decision path with many authors.
+As a ghostwriter, I’ve considered this question with many authors.
 And I can tell you this: there’s no universal rule.
 The right answer depends on your purpose, your reader, and your voice.

 Let’s explore what memoir can add to a business book, and when it might hold you back.